HipolitoBautista/SEFinal/readme.txt

 Packages, tools and DBs must be setup to run LOCALLY.
 In order for the program to be ran without any setup needed we have a live demo at https://seproject.site:80/

 10.
+testcode can be ran on the live server.
+It is found with the models directory (found below).
+It is in the same directory because go requires any testcases to be in the same package as the code being tested.
+In order to run the testcode copy the following file "https://drive.google.com/file/d/1yscm3ZW2ReUy22YWvf3wrGY6_q_VUPT7/view?usp=share_link" into the .ssh folder of your directory.
+The drive folder can only be accessed with a UB email.

+Run the following command on in the terminal. ssh root@seproject.site.
+Once you've logged in cd to internal/models and execute the "go test" command to run all suites.
+In order to run individual test cases you can cd into the internal/models folder and run "go test -run `TestCaseName`".
+We also included old test cases in a seperate directory (from demo1) within the testing directory, these cases  are outdated and cannot be ran since we provided the UPDATED cases inside the models directory.
+-
+|
++----+---FP
+     |
+     +----+-----models

+-
+|
++----+---FP
+     |
+     +----+-----testing